Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Tasks H2 Publick key.md

 >This page summarizes the articles in homework 2

-## Read and summarize Chapter 2 to sections 2.5 - 2.8 of Applied Cryptography
+## Read and summarize Chapter 2 - sections 2.5 - 2.8 of Applied Cryptography

 ### Section 2.5 Communications using public-key Cryptography